hicked/SYSC4001_A3_P1/README.md

 - Calculates and outputs scheduling metrics
 - Handles I/O and priority-based scheduling

+## Assumptions
+- Priority is a separate input (not PID-based)
+- Metrics are tracked during execution, and then calculated (see header) at the end of each simulation (output in `execution.txt`)
+- Ignored any context switch times
+- simulations was used to record input/output instead of input_files and output_files since it was more organized this way
+- Below is the approach we took in the case of race conditions.
+The code will execute in this order, and therefore the first check has higher priority than the last.

+For Running Processes:
+1. Check if the currently running process is finished
+2. Check if the currently running process needs to do I/O
+3. Check if it has been preempted by another higher priority process
+4. Check if quantum has been reached

 ## Usage
 1. Build executables using `build.sh`:
 	```bash